loncaa/tinyurl-example/readme.md

 -
 Create a URL shortener with a JSON RESTful API containing 3 endpoints, one using the GET method which will redirect the user to the original URL, one using the POST method to create a shortened URL, and the other using the GET method to return the app statistics.

+**Build**
 Execute migration script in first build:
 `docker-compose up --detach --build; docker-compose exec app npm run tables:create`

-**Database seed**
+**Database seeds**
--
-to seed database with short url ID:`example` and statistic data for period:`weeks`
+To seed the database with short URL id:`example` and statistic data for period:`weeks` execute npm script:
-execute npm script `npm run tables:seedWeeks`
+`npm run tables:seedWeeks`

-**Requirements**
--
-● Node.js
-● Cache with Redis
-● PostgreSQL database
-● Input JSON validation
-● Error handling eg. HTTP status codes
-● Dockerfile
-● Metrics

 **Endpoints**
 -
 **shorten url**
-● Accepts an optional `short` property that defines what the shortened URL should look like
+Accepts an optional `short` property that defines what the shortened URL should look like
-● If no `short` property was passed, use a pseudo-randomly generated string
+If no `short` property was passed, pseudo-randomly generated string is used for ID

 [POST] URI: `/api/shorten`
 [REQUIRED]
-headers: `X-API-KEY`  - user api key
+headers: `X-API-KEY`    - user api key, in this version it is required just to not be an empty string
-body: `full`  - full url for shortening
+body: `full`            - full url ready for shortening

 [OPTIONAL]
 body: `short`           - custom shortening id

 **redirect to origin**
-● Redirect to the full-size URL
+Redirects to the full-size URL

 [GET] URI: `/:id`
 [REQUIRED]
 params: `id`            - id of the short url

 **fetch statistics data**
-● Return valid data containing app usage statistics.
+Returns valid data containing app usage statistics.
-● Data should be sorted by period ( day, week, etc.. )

 [GET] URI: `/api/statistics/:id`
 [REQUIRED]
 headers: `X-API-KEY`    - user api key
 params: `id`            - id of the short url
-query: `period` - period of data ("week", "year", "day", "hour", "month")
+query: `period`         - period of data (required strings: "week", "year", "day", "hour", "month")

 [OPTIONAL]
-order - "asc", "desc"
+order                   - type of ordering (required strings: "asc", "desc")
-cursor - id of the last short ulr from the list
+cursor                  - ID of the last short URL from the list
 take                    - quantity of returned statistics data (no more than 100)
-from - date as a starting point of statistics  ("YYYY-MM-DD")
+from                    - date as a starting point of statistics  (required format: "YYYY-MM-DD")

 **Scaling features**
 -
-● Counter: collect redirect counts data on Redis and periodically transfer data to the Postgresql
+*Caching*
+Instead of connecting to database on every request, Redis is used as a cache layer.
+Redis keys are checked first, and then if data is not found on Redis, server connects to the Database and fetches the data.

+*Counting visits*
+To prevent many connections to the database, Redis is used as a data aggregator.
+When a user uses a short URL, the backend increases Redis correlated keys to that short URL and increases them by 1, also Redis sets the timer key to expire in N milliseconds.
+After the timer key expires, Redis publishes an event that tigers the job which persists Redis data into a database.